influxdata/ifql/SPEC.md

 #### Group

 Group partitions records based on their values for specific columns.
-It produces tables with new partition keys based on the provided columns.
+It produces tables with new partition keys based on the provided properties.

 Group has the following properties: